Star-Mdakane/loopstudios-landing-page-with-sass-and-bem/README.md

 - I will make use of desktop fisrt workflow becase of the complications of structure
 - Getting the feel of Sass, powerfull but a lot of depracated wwarning, which will make it less interesting.
 - No one told me that the order of import was very important.
+- Again made the mistake of display none on transition, I need to learn.

 ### Built with